thelogicalgrammar/compositionalModes/README.md

 - Interpretation
 - Learning and picking an hypothesis given the posterior

-`objects/IL` implements a function to run the Iterated Learning simulation.
+`objects/CommAcc` basically is mostly just a repetition of the likelihood function in the Hypothesis object, which can be used to directly estimate communicative accuracy for specific languages.

-`objects/language` implements the following:
+`objects/Language` implements the following:
 - `LexicalSemantics`: Implements the basic structure of the language's lexical semantics, including a looping interface, `.at` access to meanings, and a collection of default meanings that can be added.
 - `BTC`: Binary Tree Class, implements the general structure of sentences, effectively the "syntax".

 `objects/World` contains a simple utility function to generate contexts.

-`LoTs` folder:
-- Each file in `./LoTs` implements one part of the language that the agents might infer, e.g., the composition function alone, or the compfunc+meanings of a certain type, etc.
+`LoTs` folder.
+Each file in `LoTs` specifies one part of the language that the agents might infer, e.g., the composition function alone, or the compfunc+meanings of a certain type, etc. Specifically, each file implements:
-- Each file in `./LoT` implements:
-	1. A Fleet Grammar
+	1. A Fleet Grammar, encoding the LoT primitives that can be used to define the meanings.
 	2. A Fleet Hypothesis.
-This needs to have (on top of usual Fleet stuff) two additional methods:
+This is a pretty spicy part of the codebase.
+This needs to have (on top of usual Fleet stuff, and among others) two additional methods:
 		- `getCompositionF`: Returns an object of type `t\_BTC\_compose`, which takes two meanings and returns a meaning.
+It can be partially hand-coded and partially inferred.
 		- `getLexicon`: Returns a LexicalSemantics.
 This is the only entry point for the agent's LexicalSemantics; The agent doesn't keep one a separate one of its own.
 However, note that the Hypothesis can trivially return a default initialized LexicalSemantics.
+		- `getCommData`: Gets the communication data that was accumulated in the `commData` object.
+This is just for saving simulation results.